 This presents a considerable training and support headache.
 But it also means that your users may well be missing out on much of the solution’s functionality unless they are back at their desk.
 Therefore, you should look for an expense solution that allows you to deliver full functionality on any device.

 It only takes a few moments of system downtime before a business traveler loses all their receipts.
 Certain expense management solutions are notorious for being unavailable.
 And every minute a user can’t add a receipt or send in a report further multiplies the potential for non-compliance.

 The lack of reliability also adds an unexpected challenge to user adoption.
 If a system isn’t operating, word will get out and damage the solution’s reputation.
 How often have you tried to implement a change only to hit a wall of user complaints?
 A solution like Chrome River has a nearly unbeatable 99.5% uptime, mitigating the issue for millions of users worldwide.

 Mobile payment integration

-Although adoption of Apple Pay and Google Wallet has been relatively slow, mobile apps with integrated payments—such as Uber—have become phenomenally successful for both personal and business travel.
+Although Apple Pay and Google Wallet have been relatively slow to catch on, mobile apps with integrated payments—such as Uber—have become phenomenally successful for both personal and business travel.
 On top of automatic payment, users can set up their Uber business profile to automatically forward receipts, along with ride maps, into their expense report the moment that the journey is complete.